gavofyork/graypaper/README.md

 ## Ideas to consider

+- [ ] Think about time and relationship between lookup-anchor block and import/export period.
+  - [ ] Lookup anchor: maybe it should be 48 hours since lookup anchor can already be up to 24 hours after reporting and we want something available up to 24 hours after that?
+- [ ] Refine arguments:
+  - [ ] Currently passing in the WP hash, some WP fields and all manifest preimages: Consider passing in the whole work-package and a work-item index.
+- [ ] Consider removal of the arrow-above notation in favour of subscript and ellipsis (this only works for the right-arrow).
-- optional `on_report` entry point
+- Optional `on_report` entry point
 - Remove assignments from state - no need for it to be there as it's derivable from $\eta_2$ alone.
-- Work Package should be Merklized on pre-stated boundary points.
-  - Add BoundedVec<(ServiceId, u32, u32), MAX_POINTS> to WorkPackage
-  - Construct Merkle trie for Work Package and put root in IsAuthorized
-- Think harder about if the recent blocks, availability timeouts & anchor stuff is affected by using timeslot rather than height.
 - Make memo bounded, rather than fixed.
-- Lookup anchor: maybe it should be 48 hours since lookup anchor can already be up to 24 hours after reporting and we want something available up to 24 hours after that?
-- Consider VRF proof when requesting chunk so validators are equally responsible.
-- Refine arguments: currently passing in the WP hash, some WP fields and all manifest preimages.
-  - Consider passing in the whole work-package and a work-item index.
-  - Consider passing in the work-item.
-  - Consider introducing a host-call for reading manifest data rather than always passing it in.

 ## Additional work
 - [ ] Proper gas schedule.